intersystems/Samples-nodejs-helloworld/README.md

 # Samples-nodejs-helloworld

 This is a simple hello world example to show a Node.js connection to InterSystems IRIS.
-It stored data natively into your instance of InterSystems IRIS.
+It stores data natively into your instance of InterSystems IRIS.

 ## Run the sample